Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

 where the free energy and the velocity $\bm u$ are defined by

-The unknown function $\psi$ appears on both sides of the energy-dissipation law, leading to an inverse problem that is generally ill-posed, as one seeks to recover the potential function $\psi$ from the integral.
-This is the reason that, in Example~\ref{ex:double-well_potential}, we select $M$ groups of initial data as Gaussian-type test functions trying to better determine the gradient of the potential function.
+The unknown function $\psi$ appears on both sides of the energy-dissipation law, leading to an inverse problem that is generally ill-posed, as one seeks to recover the potential function $\psi$ from the integral and the nonconvex loss function.
+This motivates us, in Example~\ref{ex:double-well_potential}, to select $M$ groups of initial data as Gaussian-type test functions trying to better determine the gradient of the potential function.
 However, the ill-posed problem can be avoided by using steady-state data.
 In the steady state, the time derivative of the energy equals zero, i.e., $\frac{dE}{dt}=0$.
 Moreover, the right-hand side of the energy-dissipation law reaches its unique minimizer when the velocity $\bm u=0$.
-Given that the noise intensity is specified and the density function $f$ corresponds to the training data, it follows that the gradient of the potential function is uniquely determined.
+Noting that the noise intensity $\sigma^2$ is specified and nonzero, it follows from the expression of $\ub$ in \eqref{eqn:fenvel} that the gradient of the potential function is uniquely determined by the density function $f$ corresponding to the training data.